Close Menu

 When the self-encrypting drive is then powered back on, it requires authentication before being able to

-unlock its encryption key and read any data on the drive, thus protecting against misplacement and theft While using self-encrypting drives just for the instant secure erase is an extremely efficient and effective
+unlock its encryption key and read any data on the drive, thus protecting against misplacement and. theft.
+While using self-encrypting drives, for instance, instant secure erase is an extremely efficient and effective

 advantages.